 How will we know how many dissolved particles there are in the water?
 Prior to fertilization, a number of tests should be performed to indicate the level of 'contamination' or dissolved substances in our water.
-For these tests, we need to use dedicated measuring instruments to present the measurements on a small, comfortable LCD panel.
-These instruments (classified according to the measured values) are available for purchase Hydroponic stores in Israel.
+For these tests we need to use dedicated measuring instruments to present the measurements on a small, comfortable LCD panel.
+These instruments (classified according to the measured values) can be purchased Hydroponic stores in Israel.

 Familiarity with the indices

 TDS - Total Dissolved Solids - The total number of particles dissolved in water, which actually indicates the overall level of cleanliness of the water we use.

 In most measuring instruments sold on the market, the TDS is determined by the EC (conductivity) and converted to PPM (in parts per million), which in turn indicates the amount of dissolved particles (milligrams) per liter of water.

 By recognizing the initial TDS level in the water, we are able to measure how much fertilizer we must melt in water.
 For example, if the TDS test we did for our drinking water used for the tumor indicated 600PPM, and the hydroponic fertilizer we use recommends 1,200PPM concentration, we know that the second test done after fertilization should indicate 1,800PPM - not enough?
 Add more fertilizer and retest.

 PPM - Parts Per Million - This is the final unit of measurement (the most common in hydroponic crops) for water quality, which describes the total concentration of soluble substances per liter of water, whether soluble salts or other dissolved substances.

 DS - Dissolved Solids - a unit of measurement indicating the amount of soluble saline particles in water (fertilizers) relative to one million water particles (ppm).